France, Germany offer hope for EU-U.S. trade deal

 Many Europeans, particularly in Germany, worry the accord would lower food and environmental standards and give U.S. multinational companies too much power in Europe.

-A Pew Research Center poll on Thursday showed only 41 percent of Germans think the TTIP is a good thing, compared to 50 percent of Americans.
+A Pew Research Centre poll on Thursday showed only 41 percent of Germans think the TTIP is a good thing, compared to 50 percent of Americans.
+(Reporting by Robin Emmott; editing by John Stonestreet)